ArtemisAI/thePodcaster/README.md

 For a comprehensive understanding of the project's history and the reasons for its archival, please refer to the full post-mortem document:

 **[Full Post-Mortem Details:](./OUT/docs/post_mortem.md)**

+---

+## Revival Plan

+While the `/OUT` directory preserves the archived implementation, a new development roadmap is available in `ROADMAP.md`.
+It outlines how to rebuild the project incrementally with testing at each phase.